Our Baltimore Veterans Disability Lawyer Helps You Pursue Your Benefits

 Most disabled veterans are aware of the benefits they may be eligible for through the VA.
 However, you may not realize that you may be eligible for social security benefits as well if you are disabled.
 In order to get the benefits you deserve, you need to know how to build a successful claim and how to navigate the social security disability process.
 This can be challenging for most people, and a simple mistake can jeopardize your claim.
 A Baltimore veterans disability attorney will have the knowledge and experience you need to get the benefits you are entitled to.

-Can I Qualify for Social Security Disability Benefits?
+Can I Qualify for Social Security Disability Benefits as a Veteran?

 The short answer to this question is yes, you may be able to qualify for and receive social security disability benefits even if you are already receiving disability benefits through the VA.
 That said, the two systems of benefits are very different, and the fact that you are receiving disability benefits from the VA does not mean that you automatically qualify for disability benefits under social security.